Updated June 18, 2026

 If you use Parall to draw a text label on top of an icon, macOS always treats the final result as a full rectangular image.

-If the label is drawn into the transparent area outside the icon’s visible shape (for example, the text is wider or lower than the icon itself), macOS will preserve that extra transparent space.
+If the label is drawn into the transparent area outside the icon’s visible shape, for example if the text is wider or lower than the icon itself, macOS will preserve that extra transparent space.
 The Dock may then scale the image down to fit, which makes the icon look smaller and can appear like it has transparent borders or extra padding.

 To fix it, recreate the label so it stays inside the visible icon area: